The accuracy required when collecting a location depends on the type of project you are working on.

 Global Navigation Satellite System (GNSS) is the standard generic term for navigation satellite systems.
 GNSS receivers can use various navigation satellite systems, while GPS receivers can only use the Global Positioning System (GPS) navigation satellite system.
 Due to the widespread use of the term GPS to refer to both types of receivers, GPS is used as the generic term in this help.

 A high-accuracy GPS receiver precisely calculates geographic locations using information from GPS satellites.
 The accuracy of these receivers ranges from submeter to centimeter, depending on their ability to track and process satellite signals.
 GPS satellite signals are transmitted on different frequencies.
-The more frequencies the GPS receiver uses—and, consequently, the more signals it receives—the more accurate it is.
-This is also true for GNSS: the more systems the receiver uses (and the more signals it receives), the more accurate it is.
-Today, multiple navigation satellite systems are available.
+The more frequencies the GPS receiver uses—and, consequently, the more signals it receives—the more accurate it is; this is also true for GNSS: the more systems the receiver uses (and the more signals it receives), the more accurate it is.
+Numerous navigation satellite systems are available.
 Typically, however, the more accurate a GPS receiver is, the more expensive it is and the more difficult it is to carry in the field.

 Choose a receiver